Ace the free response questions on your AP Microeconomics exam with practice FRQs graded by Kai. Choose your subject below.

 This question examines strategic interactions among firms in an oligopoly using game theory.
 Analyze

-Impact of Price Floors in Monopolistic Competition
+Government Price Controls and Subsidies in Monopolistic Competition

 Impacts of Price Wars in Oligopolistic Markets